Azure-Samples/streaming-at-scale/eventhubs-functions-cosmosdb/README.md

 [Serverless Streaming At Scale with Cosmos DB](https://medium.com/@mauridb/serverless-streaming-at-scale-with-cosmos-db-e0e26cacd27d)

+The sample has been updated from when the article (and also Cosmos DB is constantly improved) was written so the values you'll measure may be a little different than the one documented in the article.
+Still the concepts explanied are still valid and valuable.

 ## Running the Scripts

 Please note that the scripts have been tested on Windows 10 WSL/Ubuntu and macOS X, so make sure to use one of these two environment to run the scripts.